 Steak is one of our most iconic foods.
 It's featured in our childhood cartoons (Fred Flintstone's lunch), is practice-punched by Rocky, our cardiologists make it a symbol for the foods that can kill us, mafia dons get hit on their way to steak dinners ("Big Paul" Castellano outside Manhattan's Sparks Steakhouse in 1985), and it's a food that signals extravagance at investment banker Bordeaux-soaked deal dinners.

-Leaving all the symbolism aside, some of us just love steak for its flavor and richness.
-Sometimes there is no more perfect a meal than a medium rare New York strip steak with a border of crispy and unctuous fat, its surface seared and with a crunch of salt, served with thick slices of a perfectly ripe red tomato topped with freshly cracked black pepper.
+Leaving all the clichés aside, some of us just love steak for its flavor and richness.
+For carnivores, sometimes there is no more perfect a meal than a medium rare New York strip steak with a border of crispy and unctuous fat, its surface seared and with a crunch of salt and freshly cracked black pepper.
 I don't eat this often, but once or twice a year it is a uniquely satisfying meal.

 For a food that seems as simple as steak, there are things to know that can make your buying, cooking and eating more successful.
 So first, some basics.

 Most of the time when we buy meat we don't pay attention to its "grade."
 But with steak, it matters.

 There are 8 USDA grades of beef: Prime, Choice, Select and then Standard, Commercial, Utility, Cutter and Canner.
 Only about 2% of the beef in the U.S. is Prime and most of it goes to our best restaurants, with some to our top butchers.
 That means that most of what is sold in our markets is Choice or Select, which are still very good.
 Below these levels beef starts going into processed foods, including frozen beef patties, jarred tomato beef sauces, and other canned and frozen foods.
 At the lowest levels the beef is used in pet foods.
 Or so we hope.